 SAN DIEGO, CALIFORNIA – Too often out of sight means out of mind, especially when it comes to air filters, but heating and cooling expert Gabriel Carini says changing them on schedule is important for the residents’ health and the effectiveness and life of the unit.

-“Filters keep dust and dirt from entering HVAC equipment and prevent pollutants from being spread throughout the home,” says the owner of Carini Heating and Air Conditioning in San Diego.
+“Filters keep dust and dirt from entering HVAC equipment and prevent pollutants from being spread throughout the home,” says the owner of Carini Heating, Air and Plumbing in San Diego.

 The indoor comfort system ductwork functions as an expressway for pollutants like pollen, pet hair and dander, mold spores, dust mites, mildew, smoke, odors and bacteria.
 A high-quality air filter is what removes them from air circulation, but filters must be replaced or cleaned regularly to be effective.